 Proper cleaning and storage of a paintbrush is vital for increasing its shelf life.
 The brush won’t produce satisfactory results, if it is not cleaned thoroughly after every use.
 There are different methods of cleaning a paintbrush, one of the simplest being the use of lukewarm water and mild soap.
 This is the easiest method to wipe off the excess paint sticking to the brush.
-While cleaning the brush, make sure to work on the bristles in a gentle manner, because they tend to come off the brush if much force is applied.
-Go through the following lines and know how to clean a paintbrush.
+While cleaning the brush, make sure to work on the bristles in a gentle manner, because they tend to come off the brush, if much force is applied.
+Go through the following lines and know more tips on how to clean a paintbrush.

 Cleaning Your Paintbrushes